 Our PTA is always looking for new members to help plan events, fundraisers, and activities for our students and community.
-The meetings are on the second Tuesday of each month from 5:30-6:30 p.m.
-To accommodate busy family schedules, we gather virtually on a Google Meet.
+The meetings are on the second Tuesday of each month from 6:00-7:00 p.m.
 Everyone is welcome!
+You can contact someone from the PTA directly at carlson.pta@ccsdre1.org.